flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

 ### 5. Go Through All Detents

-Go through all detents from lowest thrust to highest thrust carefully and repeat the process from [Step 4.](#4-start-with-full-reverser-or-idle) for each detent.
+Go through all detents from the lowest thrust to the highest thrust carefully and repeat the process from [Step 4.](#4-start-with-full-reverser-or-idle) for each detent.

 ??? note "How to Calibrate All Detents"